pauline-dca/vtthree/README.md

 ## Running

 We will be using parcel.js to compile the code and run it on a local server.
-Run, in visual studio terminal: parcel src/client/index.html
+Run, in terminal at the working folder : npx parcel src/client/index.html